abhiskk/AndroidFeedbackFeature/README.md

 * For taking screenshot use takeScreenshot method of ScreenShot class.
 Eg
 	- Screenshot screenshot = new Screenshot();
 	- screenshot.takeScreenShot(yourView,getFilesDir().getAbsolutePath());
-		//this will save the shot of your view in a file
+		//this will save the screenshot of your view in a file

 * For starting the feedback activity do following:
 	- Starter starter = new Starter(context, "sendingaccount@gmail.com", "passwordOfSendingAccount" , "receivingAccount1@abc.com,receivingAccount2@abc.com");